biotia/geoseeq_api_client/README.md

 $ geoseeq --help
 ```

-### Using an API token
+### Configuration and Using an API token

 For many tasks you will need an API token to interact with GeoSeeq.
 You can get this token by logging into the [GeoSeeq Portal](https://portal.geoseeq.com/) going to your user profile and clicking the "Tokens" tab.

-Once you have a token you will need to set it as an environment variable like so:
+Once you have a token you will need to configure GeoSeeq to use it.
+Run `geoseeq config` and leave the profile name and url blank.
+You will be prompted to enter your API token.

 ```
-$ export GEOSEEQ_API_TOKEN=<your token from the geoseeq app>
+$ geoseeq config
+Set custom profile name?
+(Leave blank for default) []:
+Enter the URL to use for GeoSeeq (Most users can use the default) [https://backend.geoseeq.com]:
+Enter your GeoSeeq API token:
+Profile configured.
 ```

+This command will store your token in a file called `~/.config/geoseeq/profiles.json` and will be used by all future commands.

 ### Example Commands